Best Cloud Gaming Services 2023

 Another setback is the fact that Sony is continuously removing games from the library.
 Your favorite game could be gone from the library tomorrow.

-Even so, the user interface and awful input lag could be fixed in the future with a couple of updates, making PS Now a solid all-rounder.
+Even so, the user interface and terrible input lag could be fixed in the future with a couple of updates, making PS Now a dependable all-rounder.
 We recommend it for anyone that wants to play some PS3 or PS4 exclusives.

 Honorable Mentions